NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 This paper aims to address the problem that one stage object detectors (i.e.
-YOLO, SSD) face when trying to match the performance of SOTA two stage object detectors which is class imbalancing.
+YOLO, SSD) face when trying to match the performance of SOTA two stage object detectors which is class imbalance.

 ### Motivation

 > Why should we care about this paper?

-Because it introduces a new loss function that addresses the issue of class imbalancing when training dense, one stage object detectors.
+Because it introduces a new loss function that addresses the issue of class imbalance when training dense, one stage object detectors.
 Additionally, the authors released an example model implementing this loss known as Detectron/ RetinaNet.